guardium-gitops/multi-tenancy-gitops/doc/cp4s-guardium-recipe.md

 ## Storage

+The [current validated storage solution](https://www.ibm.com/docs/en/guardium-insights/3.1.x?topic=requirements-validated-storage-options) for Guardium Insights outside of IBM Cloud is OpenShift Data Foundation.
 To use OpenShift Data Foundation as your storage solution for Guardium Insights, first follow the [ODF Recipe](./openshift-container-storage-recipe.md) and then continue with this guide.

 ## Infrastructure - Kustomization.yaml